ZZHAOatEESI/type_recorder/README.md

 		- The box under the green text is the user input region
 		- The timer will start to record the duration of typing when user starts to enter content
 		- The timer will stop when user click on **SUBMIT** button
+4. Note
+	- Feel free to (re)use my code in any way you wish but it is on your own risk and you are solely responsible for whatever happens then.